 - Exploring your financial entitlements.

-It’s more difficult to be objective when upset or anxious.
+It’s difficult to be objective when you’re upset or anxious.
 Your ability to make decisions will be affected.
 Making a snap decision, without considering all the relevant information and considering how your decision may impact on you, may not be the most helpful for you in the long term.

 Consider the views you held about abortion before you found yourself pregnant.
 This will allow you to consider how you might manage emotionally and psychologically if there’s a difference.

 Seek independent, non-directive counselling from a service not financially or politically involved in providing abortion or in campaigning about the issue.
 Open Doors is an independent non-directive service.

 Independent non-directive counselling will allow you to fully explore your thoughts, feelings and reactions and the various pressures you may be experiencing.
 It will provide full, accurate information about your choices and will empower you to make your own decision.

 |BEFORE YOU MAKE A FINAL DECISION|

 - Give yourself time to consider your feelings.

 - Identify and explore any pressures from people or circumstances that may be influencing you towards termination.